coolsamson7/aspyx/packages/aspyx_event/README.md

 - a queue name is defined as `<event-name>::<listener-name>[-<server-name>]`

 The server name is appended, if `per_process` is `True`, guaranteeing the even in clusters every server receives the corresponding events!

+The implementation has been tested with Artemis.
+Other server such as RabbitMQ, Azure Service Bus, Red Hat AMQ and Amazon MQ could work as well.
+Always make sure, that the serves are configured to auto-create queues!

 # Version History